simul/simul.github.io/ref/simul/base/ProfilingInterface.md

 class simul::base::ProfilingInterface
 ===
 [BaseProfilingInterface](BaseProfilingInterface)
-void Begin
+void Begin()
 ------

-void End
+!
+Mark the start of a profiling block. void End()
 ------

-void EndFrame
+!
+Mark the end of a profiling block. void EndFrame()
 ------

+!
+Call this at the start of the frame to reset values.